Maryland DUI Breath Test Lawyers

 Once an ignition interlock device is installed on your vehicle, you will need to blow into the device a certain number of times in order to start your vehicle.
 If you blow into the device and the device detects any amount of alcohol on your breath, the vehicle will not start.
 In some cases, too, other things besides alcohol can trigger the device and cause the vehicle not to start.

-The Potential Benefit of Refusing to Take a Breathalyzer Test
+Is There Benefit To Refusing To Take a Breathalyzer Test?

 In some cases and under certain circumstances, there may be some benefit to refusing a breathalyzer test.
 In Maryland DUI cases, breathalyzer test results are a crucial piece of evidence in the case, and judges use this evidence in order to convict defendant drivers and ultimately sentence them.